slackhq/vscode-hack/README.md

 It is published in the Visual Studio Marketplace [here](https://marketplace.visualstudio.com/items?itemName=pranayagarwal.vscode-hack).
 To install, search for "Hack" in the VS Code extensions tab or run the following command (⌘+P): ```ext install vscode-hack```.

+DO NOT MERGE THIS - its just to get CLA assistant reporting status

 ## Latest releases

 ## v2.0.0